hayden-t/foxhole-router/README.md

 To view or help map all the roads in game foxhole: (Once setup a map will take about 1 hour to 'catalog')

-Install QGIS from here: https://qgis.org/en/site/forusers/download.html (standalone) and open it.
+Install QGIS from here: https://qgis.org/en/site/forusers/download.html (standalone) and open the program icon/version without "GRASS", QGIS Desktop 3.8.0

 Add the world map background tiles layer:
 * Browser->XYZ Tiles (rightclick)->New Connection